 you can check this using

 If you’re running against the QPU, ensure that you are running your program from a supported environment.
 Live Rigetti QPUs are only accessible from Rigetti-provided environments, such as JupyterHub.
-If you are running from anywhere else, such as a script on your local computer or a public cloud virtual machine, your program will not be able to reach a QPU and will time out.
+If you are running from anywhere else, such as a script on your local computer or a public cloud virtual machine, your program won’t be able to reach a QPU and will time out.

 Ensure that your pyQuil version is up to date.
 If you’re using